ph4mished/spectra/README.md

 """)

 # Simple colored blocks and patterns
-#to recreate the unicde block below
+#to recreate the unicode block below
 #for linux, enter "Ctrl + Shift + u" and then type "2588" and press enter
 paint("""
 [red]████████[/red][green]████████[/green][blue]████████[/blue]